rams3sh/cowin4all/README.md

    This is way more efficient than IFTTT in terms of customisation.
 Also good part is , it is open source.

-2. Couple of people who worked on earlier version of automation of various cowinibooking apps.
+2. Couple of people who worked on earlier version of automation of various cowin booking apps.

     i. [pallupz](https://github.com/pallupz/covid-vaccine-booking) - The `get_captcha_input_manually` method has been
    shamelessy copied from pallupz's code base.